-The Loras College Graduate Program is fully accredited by the Higher Learning Commission of Colleges and Schools.
+Loras College Graduate Programs are accredited by the Higher Learning Commission of Colleges and Schools.
 The Iowa State Department of Education has granted approval to all graduate practitioner endorsement programs at Loras College.
+The Loras College Athletic Training program is accredited through the Commission on Accreditation of Athletic Training Education (CAATE) through the 2028-